 Iron (Ferrous Bisglycinate)

-Ferrous bisglycinate is an amino acid chelate form of iron with superior bioavailability and gastrointestinal tolerability compared to traditional iron salts; it is the first-line choice for iron deficiency anemia supplementation, particularly in pregnancy.
+Ferrous bisglycinate is an amino acid chelate form of iron with superior bioavailability & gastrointestinal tolerability compared to traditional iron salts; it is the first-line choice for iron deficiency anemia supplementation, particularly in pregnancy.

 Stacks containing Iron (Ferrous Bisglycinate)